flipperdevices/flipperzero-ufbt/README.md

 # uFBT - micro Flipper Build Tool

-uFBT is a tool for building applications for Flipper Zero.
+uFBT is a cross-platform tool for building applications for Flipper Zero.
 It is a simplified version of [Flipper Build Tool (FBT)](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md).

-uFBT enables basic development tasks for Flipper Zero, like building and debugging applications, flashing firmware.
+uFBT enables basic development tasks for Flipper Zero, like building and debugging applications, flashing firmware, creating VSCode development configurations.
 It uses prebuilt binaries and libraries, so you don't need to build the whole firmware to compile and debug your application for Flipper.

 ## Installation